-User-defined FromTos allow you to create specific net topologies within a design, giving you total control over the arrangement or pattern, of pin-to-pin connections in a net.
+A User-defined FromTo allows you to create specific net topologies within a design giving you total control over the arrangement or pattern of pin-to-pin connections in a net.
 They are different from system-generated FromTos, added and arranged by the PCB Editor to give the shortest overall connection length in each case - a net topology referred to as Shortest.
-Displayed in the workspace as pin-to-pin connection lines, FromTos are collectively referred to as the 'ratsnest.'
+Displayed in the design space as pin-to-pin connection lines, FromTos are collectively referred to as the 'ratsnest.'

 Availability and Placement

-User-defined FromTos can be added for part or all of a net using the From-To Editor, available from the PCB panel.
+User-defined FromTos can be added for part or all of a net using the From-To Editor available in the PCB panel.

-A user-defined FromTo object cannot be edited with respect to properties in the usual manner - it cannot be selected in the workspace, has no corresponding properties dialog and cannot be edited graphically.
+A user-defined FromTo object cannot be edited with respect to properties in the usual manner.
+It cannot be selected in the design space, has no corresponding mode in the Properties panel and cannot be edited graphically.

-A system-generated FromTo does not appear in the workspace as a separate entity.
+A system-generated FromTo does not appear in the design space as a separate entity.
 Only the associated pin-to-pin connection line for the FromTo is displayed, which is used for interactive routing/Autorouting guidance.

-A user-defined FromTo appears in the workspace as a dotted line, separate and distinct from the pin-to-pin connection line that is also displayed when the FromTo is added.
+A User-defined FromTo appears in the design space as a dotted line, separate and distinct from the pin-to-pin connection line that is also displayed when the FromTo is added.
 The user-defined FromTo line controls where the associated pin-to-pin connection line starts and finishes.
 This is best demonstrated by example.
 Consider a user-defined FromTo added between the logically connected pins of two components.
-A connection line is also added and displayed (PCB panel configured in Nets mode; FromTo display set to Always):
+A connection line is also added and displayed (PCB panel configured in Nets mode):

 The pin-to-pin connection line - used for routing purposes - conceals the presence of the distinctly separate user-defined FromTo line.
 However, as you start to route the connection, you can see the distinct and separate nature of the two lines:

-If the routing is now suspended, the Connectivity Analyzer adds a connection line so as to maintain the required topology which is shown as a dotted line (called a Broken Net Marker), indicating that the net should be routed between these two points to maintain the topology determined by the user through the addition of the user-defined FromTo:
+If the routing is now suspended, the Connectivity Analyzer adds a connection line so as to maintain the required topology, shown as a dotted line (called a Broken Net Marker), indicating that the net should be routed between these two points to maintain the topology determined by the user through the addition of the user-defined FromTo:

 If you specify user-defined FromTos for only part of a net, the PCB Editor will set the remaining pin-to-pin connections (system-generated FromTos) to the Shortest topology.

-The type of FromTo determines how the Connectivity Analyzer treats the connection line in the workspace when, for example, a net object is moved or part of a net is manually routed:
+The type of FromTo determines how the Connectivity Analyzer treats the connection line in the design space when, for example, a net object is moved or part of a net is manually routed:

-- the connection line can be moved as required as part of the Connectivity Analyzer's re-optimization to keep the default topology of the net (i.e. Shortest)
+System-generated FromTo - the connection line can be moved as required as part of the Connectivity Analyzer's re-optimization to keep the default topology of the net (i.e., Shortest).

-- if the FromTo is not the result of selecting a predefined topology, the connection line is not considered as part of the Connectivity Analyzer's re-optimization process.
-If the FromTo is part of a predefined net topology (other than Shortest), the Connectivity Analyzer can include it in re-optimization, so long as the chosen topology is kept.
+User-defined FromTo - if the FromTo is not the result of selecting a predefined topology, the connection line is not considered as part of the Connectivity Analyzer's re-optimization process.
+If the FromTo is part of a predefined net topology (other than Shortest), the Connectivity Analyzer can include it in re-optimization, as long as the chosen topology is kept.